Internal structure and densities of the solid worlds I - chemical evidence

 Stages in origin of Sun:

-- Gravitational contraction: Initially, as gas molecules and particles of dust plunged toward the center to form a protostar (E.G.: the "protosun"), these shine brightly from the heat produced by the friction of infalling matter and heat liberated by its compression at the center.
+- Primordial heat: Initially, as gas molecules and particles of dust plunged toward the center to form a protostar (E.G.: the "protosun"), these shine brightly from the heat produced by the friction of infalling matter and heat liberated by its compression at the center.

 - Nuclear fusion: At a certain point, when pressure at the core of the protosun reached a critical point, hydrogen atoms began to fuse into helium, releasing thermonuclear energy.
 As less stuff fell into the new star, nuclear fusion replaced gravitational contraction as the primary source of solar heat.